Report

 It provides information about how healthy people are, what health services people use and examines the health and health-related behaviour of different groups in society.

-The data we collect also informs the Scottish Government National Performance Framework and feeds into nationwide health strategy.
+The data collected also informs the Scottish Government National Performance Framework and feeds into a nationwide health strategy.

 Findings